openresty/lua-nginx-module/README.markdown

 Installation
 ============

-The [ngx_openresty bundle](http://openresty.org) can be used to install Nginx, ngx_lua, either one of the standard Lua 5.1 interpreter or LuaJIT 2.0, as well as a package of powerful companion Nginx modules.
+The [ngx_openresty bundle](http://openresty.org) can be used to install Nginx, ngx_lua, either one of the standard Lua 5.1 interpreter or LuaJIT 2.0/2.1, as well as a package of powerful companion Nginx modules.
 The basic installation step is a simple `./configure --with-luajit && make && make install`.

 Alternatively, ngx_lua can be manually compiled into Nginx:

-1. Install LuaJIT 2.0 (recommended) or Lua 5.1 (Lua 5.2 is *not* supported yet).
+1. Install LuaJIT 2.0 or 2.1 (recommended) or Lua 5.1 (Lua 5.2 is *not* supported yet).
 LuajIT can be downloaded from the [the LuaJIT project website](http://luajit.org/download.html) and Lua 5.1, from the [Lua project website](http://www.lua.org/).
 Some distribution package managers also distribute LuajIT and/or Lua.
 1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](http://github.com/simpl/ngx_devel_kit/tags).
 1. Download the latest version of ngx_lua [HERE](http://github.com/chaoslawful/lua-nginx-module/tags).
 1. Download the latest version of Nginx [HERE](http://nginx.org/) (See [Nginx Compatibility](#nginx-compatibility))